In many ways, 2020 was a year of reckoning for online businesses.

 7. Referral Marketing

-Word-of-mouth recommendations are the holy grail of marketing, but this is not within your power as a business owner.
-Since consumers value advice and recommendations from people they know, you can leverage that through referral marketing.
+Word-of-mouth recommendations are the holy grail of marketing, but business owners only have so much control over what their customers will do or say about their brand.
+Consumers value advice and recommendations from people they know, though—which means it’s a good idea to leverage this opportunity through referral marketing.

 8. Improve Your Lead Generation